Though Freddie Mercury and Mary Austin never officially married, they were engaged for six years before he joined Queen

 Mary Austin was never legally Freddie Mercury’s wife, but she was the only true love in the short and turbulent life of the famous Queen frontman.
 Although the rockstar ended his romantic relationship with Austin in 1976 and was famously rumored to be gay, he always spoke of Austin with the kindest words.

 More importantly, it was Mercury’s actions that highlighted the close bond he shared with Austin for the rest of his life.
 He not only considered her his closest friend and continued to be accompanied by Austin in public, but also left most of his wealth to her.

-Mary Austin’s Early Life And Meeting Freddie Mercury
+Mary Austin’s Early Life And Becoming Freddie Mercury’s Girlfriend

 The 19-year-old Austin was not sure how she felt at first about the 24-year-old Mercury.
 The rather introverted and “grounded” teenager seemed to be the complete opposite of the “larger-than-life” Mercury.